elseu/react-unstuck/README.md

 - [Developer](#developer)

 ## Installation

-`npm install -S unstuck`
+`npm install -S react-unstuck`

 ## Overview

 TODO!

 ## Typescript

-`unstuck` supports Typescript and contains generic typings.
+`react-unstuck` supports Typescript and contains generic typings.
 Of course you can also use it in plain old Javascript.

 ## Developer